LucasNative/42-libft/README.md

   ~~~
   make re
   ~~~

   include this header:
   ~~~
   #include "libft.h"
   ~~~
-  Compile your project using _libft.a_ file, like this:
+  Compile your project using _libft.a_ file, exemple:
   ~~~
   gcc main.c libft.a
   ~~~